royfrancis/workshop-template-rmd-ga/README.md

 The rendered html files, dependencies assets, data and other files are all moved into the output directory specified under `output_dir` in `_site.yml`.
 The details of `rmarkdown::render_site()` is described below.
 When the rendering is completed, the gh-pages branch is pulled down to a folder named `tmprepo`.
 The existence of `output_dir` in `tmprepo` is checked.
 If already present, it is deleted.
 The `output_dir` folder is copied into `tmprepo`.
 Lastly, a list of all folders inside `tmprepo` is added to an index file called `index.md`.
 This will serve as the root of gh-pages.
 Finally, all files are added and committed to git and pushed to the gh-pages branch.
 Git has permission to push to gh-pages due to GitHub repo environment variable `TOKEN`.

 The first GitHub build can take around 30-45 mins depending on the number of R packages.
 Subsequent builds take about 2 minutes since caching is enabled.
 Caches are removed after 7 days of last access.
 A push after that will require a full rebuild.

 ### render_site() function

 This function uses the information inside the config file `_site.yml`.
 The top navigation menu is described here.
 The default output style for all Rmd/md documents are specified under `output:`.
 Note that this described custom CSS style from `assets/labs.css` and custom footer from `assets/footer-lab.html`.
 If `output:` is specified within individual Rmd files, it overrides the default in `_site.yml`.
 The rendered output will automatically be moved to location specified under `output_dir`.

+**Known issue**: Note that when rendering **slide** Rmd files locally using `render()`, the output is messed up.
+This is because it takes output and report style formatting from `_site.yml` when it should use it's own slide style definition from YAML.
+For now, either use `render_site()` or rename the `_site.yml` temporarily.

 ---